linker3000/ZX-Spectrum-ROM-and-Joystick-Board/README.md

 ## Features

 * The design supports 27x64 (8K), 27x128 (16K) and 27x256 (32K) EPROMS and their EEPROM equivalents (eg: 28C64).
+The board logic supports static linear ROM mapping - no clever banking or dynamic swapping.
 The wiring could be adapted to support parallel flash - go for it!

 * A rotary BCD DIP switch selects EPROM functionality: